 By: Professor of Health Education Erik Peper and Associate Professor of Health Education Richard Harvey

-They argue that overuse of smart phones is just like any other type of substance abuse
+They argue that the overuse of smartphones is just like any other type of substance abuse

 "The behavioural addiction of smartphone use begins forming neurological connections in the brain in ways similar to how opioid addiction is experienced by people taking Oxycontin for pain relief -- gradually," Peper explained.